fjoe88/hugo_blog/content/post/2021-09-01-personal-what-i-ve-learned-about-golf-in-the-past-9-months-from-zero-experience/index.en.md

 - Keep aware of the *take away* and keep it wide (on a wide arc along the swing plane, not inside of), doing so will ensure a connected back swing between the club, arm and the body.
 I can't stress how important this seemingly small thing will help smooth out the whole swing and add power.
 Collin always like to mention the glove drill that he found extremely helpful even at his level - where you tuck a glove or towel under your lead armpit and ensure it does not fall off throughout your backswing, the purpose of this drill is to ensure that your entire body are involved in the wind up process (backswing) and not just your arms like what I was doing a few months ago.

-- *Weight shift*, like *clearing of the hip*, is always mentioned as a key aspect, however it is not something I tend to think about a lot at practice, and it is one of the swing thought that is difficult to grasp and do correct especially when deliberately trying to work on.
+- *Weight shift*, like *clearing of the hip*, is always mentioned as a key aspect, however it is not something I tend to think about a lot at practice, and it is one of the swing thought that is difficult to grasp and do correct especially when deliberately being worked on.
 At the beginning I always tend to shift my weight way too much onto my lead foot(left) which led to an unnatural swing.
 One key drill that I found helpful is taught by Danny Maude (YouTube) which is a relaxed, athletic swings and not thinking about where the ball would end up - swing the club in pendulum motion back and forth and take advantage of the moment of inertia to begin the back swing, through this practice my body is naturally adapted to how the sequence should be and a natural shift of weight to my trailing foot (idealy only slightly for stability and consistency reasons) instead of my lead foot will happen.

 Being introspective about your golf is key to continuous improvement and joy, not doing so will only cause frustration and literal pain through your wrist and arms!
 To all my birdie bodies and my eagle enthusiasts, the journey continues!